 What you will learn:

 Participants in the WOU Reading Endorsement program will learn the skills and dispositions of a literacy leader who may want to be reading specialist and/or coach This 24-credit graduate post licensure program focuses on connecting reading theory, curriculum, assessment, and strategies to enhance and broaden literacy specific knowledge, instructional practices, and other responsibilities encountered by classroom teachers, resource teachers, and/or reading specialists.
-The program leads to an add-on endorsement to an Oregon teaching license.
+The reading specialist certification leads to an add-on endorsement to an Oregon teaching license.

 - Demonstrate knowledge, skills, and dispositions necessary for effective education practice in the specific role of the reading specialist as outlined by the International Reading Association’s standards for reading professionals.